‘Teach us to number our days, that we may apply our hearts to wisdom.’ (12)

 - The antiphons in The Emergent Psalter and New Century, both using the opening verse savouring the eternal nature of God, are fine.

-- For a more personalised and intimate refrain, with pleasing tone harmony for the verses, PFAS 90C calling attention to verse 12 wins by a length: ‘Teach us to know the shortness of our days; may wisdom dwell within our hearts.’
+- For a more personalised and intimate refrain, with pleasing tone harmony for the verses, Psalms for All Seasons 90C calls attention to verse 12: ‘Teach us to know the shortness of our days; may wisdom dwell within our hearts.’